Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Heart Failure.md

 		- Hypotension (SBP <90 mm, MAP <60 mm, or >30 mm drop from baseline).
 		- Tachycardia (HR >100 b/m).
 		- Patients may have abnormal invasive hemodynamics (such as reduced cardiac output) but _without_ end-organ malperfusion
-- C: Classic cardiogenic shock
+- C: Classic cardiogenic shock (mortality 10.7 - 59.1%)
 	- Hypoperfusion & requires at least one intervention beyond volume resuscitation with patients usually relatively hypotensive but this isn’t a requirement
 		- If a patient requires vasoactive therapy, they are automatically classified as at least SCAI-C
 	- Physical examination: